ruddra/docker-django/readme.md

 An example project from this tutorial: http://ruddra.com/2016/08/14/docker-django-nginx-postgres/

+First run `make clone` to clone your project.
+See updates section for cloning repo.

 To use this project, run this commands:

 1. `make up` to build the project and starting containers.